Parkland students: This is why we're going to Florida's capital

 "Honestly, it's the first step.
 Every major movement in the United States, it always starts at the state level.
 So first we've got to talk to our own state, our own governor, and our own senators and representatives.
 Have some change here," he said.

-"Then we're going to have to apply it for the rest of the country because this country needs the change and it needs to happen now."
+"Then we're going to have to apply it for the rest of the country, because this country needs the change and it needs to happen now."

 Daniel Duff, 14